 */30 * * * * cd /home/username/public_html; /usr/local/bin/php -q wp-cron.php

 - This line sets the cron job to run every 30 minutes.
-If you are on a semi-managed platform (such as a Cloud VPS) you can run cron jobs as frequently as you want.
+If you are on an unmanaged platform (such as a Dynamic VPS) you can run cron jobs as frequently as you want.
 On shared and reseller accounts, however, you can only run cron jobs a maximum of every 15 minutes.
 A 30-minute interval for the WordPress cron job should be more than sufficient.